 How universal credit is paid

-Your personal circumstances will be assessed to work out the amount of universal credit you are entitled to for the month.
+Your personal circumstances will be assessed each month to work out the amount of universal credit you will get the following month.

 Twice monthly payments